matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 }
 ```

-#### <a name="message-exchange-heartbeat"></a>Heartbeat
+#### <a name="message-exchange-coordinator-heartbeat"></a>Heartbeat

-Once a `coordinator` node has accepted a delegation, it will continue to periodically send `HeartbeatNotification` messages to the `sender` node for that transaction.
-The coordinator sends a heartbeat notification to all nodes for which it is currently coordinating transactions.
+Once a `coordinator` node has accepted a delegation, it will continue to periodically send `CoordinatorHeartbeatNotification` messages to the `sender` node for that transaction.
+The coordinator sends a heartbeat notification to all nodes in the privacy group.
 The message sent to any given node must include the ids for all active delegations.
 The message may contain other delegation ids that are unknown to the receiving node.

 This is a fire and forget notification.
 There is no acknowledgement expected.